 The original barracks housed the infirmary of the camp and are now a museum dedicated to “Medical Care and Crime in Sachsenhausen”.
 The exhibition focuses on medical experiments conducted in the camp, such as compulsory sterilization and castration.

 Station Z was literally the last station in the life of inmates.
 Visitors can see an execution trench, the foundation of the gas chambers, the burial ground with ashes of victims of the camp, and the crematorium.Continue to 4 of 4 below.

 04 of 04

 - If you visit the memorial site without a guided tour, get an audio guide and map from the Visitor Center.

-- If you prefer taking a guided tour, read my review of the excellent Mosaic Tours, the only non-profit tour of Sachsenhausen.
+- If you prefer taking a guided tour, check out Mosaic Tours, the only non-profit tour of Sachsenhausen.

 - There is no food for sale on site, so bring water and a snack to eat (it is allowed to eat on-site, but be respectful).

 - Dogs are not permitted within the memorial grounds.

 - Although the memorial site is open daily, the on-site museums are closed on Mondays in winter.

 - Address: Memorial and Museum Sachsenhausen, Straße der Nationen 22, D-16515 Oranienburg